speedment/speedment-doc/pages/maven.md

 ## Installation

-To install the Speedment Maven Plugin, we just add it as a plugin in our pom.xml file as described hereunder:
+To install the Speedment Maven Plugin, include it as a plugin in your pom.xml file as described hereunder:

 ``` xml
     <build>